compas-dev/compas/docs/.source/tutorial/datastructures.rst

     >>> from compas.datastructures import Mesh
     >>> from compas.datastructures import VolMesh

-The operations and algorithms have to be imported using a fully qualified path.
+The operations and algorithms have been namespaced and pulled up so they can be imported directly from the datastructures package as well.

 .. code-block:: python

-    >>> from compas.datastructures.network.algorithms import network_dijkstra_path
+    >>> from compas.datastructures import network_dijkstra_path
-    >>> from compas.datastructures.mesh.operations import mesh_collapse_edge
+    >>> from compas.datastructures import mesh_collapse_edge

 The ``Network`` is implemented as a directed graph.
 Each edge connects two and only two vertices, pointing from one of the vertices to the other.
 Between two vertices